TyreeRoberts/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1  To set up your lab, create a Resource Group, then deploy a Windows 10 VM (generating a new VNet/Subnet in the process), and finally add an Ubuntu VM using the Password authentication type while ensuring it joins that exact same Resource Group and VNet.
 - Step 2 Connect to your Windows VM via Microsoft Remote Desktop, install and filter Wireshark for ICMP, then observe the traffic as you ping both the Ubuntu VM's private IP and a public website.
 - Step 3 Run a perpetual ping from your Windows VM to your Ubuntu VM while toggling Inbound ICMP in the Network Security Group to observe traffic changes in Wireshark, then switch to an SSH filter and capture the encrypted traffic as you remotely log into the Linux machine via PowerShell.
 - Step 4 Filter Wireshark for DHCP while running ipconfig /renew, for DNS while performing nslookup for websites, and for RDP (tcp.port == 3389) to observe the constant traffic stream required to maintain your live remote session.

-<h2>Actions and Observations</h2>

 <p>